gvwilson/thirdbit/src/2026/04/13/a-bibliography.md

 ## Z

-<span id="Zuboff2019">Zuboff2019</span>
+<span id="Zucman2015">Zucman2015</span>
-:   Shoshana Zuboff:
+:   Gabriel Zucman:
-    *The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power*.
+    *The Hidden Wealth of Nations: The Scourge of Tax Havens*.
-    PublicAffairs,
+    University of Chicago Press,
-    2019,
+    2015,
-    978-1610395694.
+    978-0226422640.